APPLICATION

 Coating system

-The limited quantities, the high concentration of the syrup, the final addition of colours which may differ make it difficult to mechanize the process.
+The successive liquid applications occur in a batch coating pan equipped with an air fan.
+Syrup additions are usually made manually to keep the process flexible.
+The limited quantities, the high syrup concentration, and the final addition of colours which may differ, make it difficult to mechanize the process.

 PROCESS